nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `set n/<goal_name> { t/<goal_type> s/<start_date> } e/<end_date>`

-* Goal name can be any name of your choosing (make it meaningful otherwise you won't know what you're tracking).
+* Goal name can be any name of your choosing (however do keep within a 50-character limit).
 * Dates must be in `DDMMYYYY` format.
 For example, 01 January 2021 must be written as `01012020`.
 * Goal type is an optional parameter and can take one of the following arguments
   * `sl` &#8594; Sleep